Sales & Follow-up Templates

 The fortune is in the follow-up.
 80% of sales require at least 5 touchpoints, but most salespeople give up after just one or two emails.

-These 5 sales email sequence templates give you a proven structure for nurturing leads from initial interest to closed deal.
-Each template serves a specific role in the sequence — from demo follow-up to the final breakup email.
+These 12 sales email sequence templates give you a proven structure for nurturing leads from initial interest to closed deal.
+Each template serves a specific role in the sequence - from cold introductions and demo follow-ups to competitor comparisons and the final breakup email.

 Ready-to-Use Templates